Local Offer News

 To help us better understand the needs and wishes of parents and carers of children with SEND regarding communication, consultation, and participation we commissioned an independent report from Amaze Sussex.

 Amaze engaged with a wide range of parent carers and professionals to gather information regarding parent carer participation and co-production and produced this report.
-The report has clear findings and recommendations for how Haringey SEND service can better work with parents to develop excellent parent/carer engagement and participation.
+The report has clear findings and recommendations for how the Haringey SEND service can better work with parents to develop excellent parent/carer engagement and participation.

 Haringey SEND Service want co-production at the heart of service improvements.
 The Amaze report provides us with a starting point on our journey to excellent co-production and outstanding services.